 Did you get rear-ended recently?
 Know someone who was?

-Various types of car accidents are more likely to cause certain injuries.
+Various types of automobile collisions are more likely to cause certain injuries.

 What could happen if you get rear-ended?

 “Whiplash” happens when your neck moves back-and-forth rapidly due to a forceful impact.

 Its name comes from the fact that your neck moves quickly like the cracking of a whip.

 Symptoms of whiplash don’t necessarily show themselves immediately after your auto accident.

 They may take a few days to show.

 Whiplash can result in pain and stiffness in your neck, loss of motion in your neck, headaches, fatigue, dizziness, and pain or numbness in your upper back or arms.

 Some people may also experience blurry vision, poor sleep, irritability, difficulty concentrating and remembering, or depression.